-Key characteristics of Wake County5:
+Key characteristics of Wake County:

 - Wake County is one of the fastest growing regions in the United States.
 The population has more than doubled in the past three decades with an estimated 70 people moving to the area every day. - Wake County is wealthier, younger and more diverse than the State of North Carolina overall. - The median household income in Wake County is \$70,620, which is significantly above the state average of \$48,256.
 In addition, about 9% of Wake County residents live in poverty as compared with more than 15% statewide. - The region is relatively young.
 Just under 11% are aged 65 or older.
 This is lower than the state average (16%). - Wake County is diverse and has a similar racial makeup as the state overall.
 It is slightly less white (68.5 percent as compared with 71 percent statewide) and has similar portions of people identifying as black or African American and as Hispanic or Latino as the rest of the state. - More people in Wake County speak a language other than English at home (17 percent) as compared with the state overall (11%).
-13 percent of Wake County residents are foreign born; this compares with 8 percent statewide. - Wake County has fewer people with disabilities (6%) as compared with North Carolina (10%) and the United States overall (19 percent).
+13 percent of Wake County residents are foreign born; this compares with 8 percent statewide. - Wake County has fewer people with disabilities (6%) as compared with North Carolina (10%) and the United States overall (19 percent). - Wake County has about 52,900 veterans living in the county.
+This represents about 5 percent of the population.
+There are 683,220 veterans living in North Carolina, comprising about 7 percent of the state's population. - Of the target markets and populations (older adults, individuals with disabilities, individuals with low incomes, veterans and minorities), most are concentrated in areas south and east of the City of Raleigh.
+Additionally, older adults are also concentrated in communities to the west, especially the Town of Cary. - Johnston County, which is also part of the CPT-HSTP Update planning area has similar characteristics:

-5 All data shown is from the U.S. Census Bureau statistics as of July 1, 2017
+&lt;sup>4 All data shown is from the U.S. Census Bureau statistics as of July 1, 2017.